AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 The question mark symbol can be used as a conditional operator to ease your search in Experience Manager.

 * `car?` query matches the word with one character after car.
-For example,cart.
+For example, cart.
 * `?car` query matches the word with one character before car.
 For example, scar.
 * `car????` query matches the word with four characters after car.
 For example, careful.